 So, what cover is required, and when should these be arranged?

-This week, our expert advice comes from Simon Middleton of Protek Self Build Insurance, who sheds light on the different insurances and warranties needed before your Self Build project can commence:
+Our expert advice comes from Simon Middleton of Protek Self Build Insurance, who sheds light on the different insurances and warranties needed before your Self Build project can commence:

 Generally speaking, a Self Builder should consider arranging site insurance, structural warranty and legal expenses when embarking on a project.
 It’s really important to bear in mind that every project is slightly different, which is why discussing your project with an expert is so important.